CF Montréal: 2015–present

-Team name and logo
+Team name, logo and colours

-In regards to keeping the name "Impact" upon the move to MLS, Montreal stated its intention "to maintain its name and global team image."
+In regards to keeping the name "Impact" upon the move to MLS, Montreal stated its intention "to maintain its name and global team image".
 The official logo for the team was revealed at the start of a match between the NASL Montreal Impact team and the NSC Minnesota Stars on August 6, 2011.

 The previous logo was a shield in blue, black, white and silver containing a stylized fleur-de-lis and four silver stars, overlaid with the Impact wordmark.
 The fleur-de-lis, which also appeared on the logo of the NASL Impact team, is a globally recognized symbol of French heritage, and features prominently on the flag of Quebec as a reflection of Québécois culture.
 The four stars represent the four founding communities of Montreal identified on the city's coat of arms.
 At the top of the shield, the team's motto, "Tous Pour Gagner" (French for "all for victory") is inscribed.
 In 2020, the Impact unveiled a new slogan, "Passion.
 Fierté.
 Authenticité."
 (Passion.
 Pride.
-Authenticity.").
+Authenticity.)

 In January 2021, the club rebranded as Club de Foot Montréal (or CF Montreal), with Saputo saying "It's hard to let go of things you love.
 But here's the reality — to make an impact, we need to retire the Impact."
-As part of the rebranding, the club unveiled a new badge and colors.
-The club's new official colours were marketed as "Impact Black", "Ice Gray", and "Sacré Bleu".
-The new badge predominantly features four letter M's and eight arrows pointing to its centre, the elements combining to resemble a stylised snowflake.
-Creators stated that the new badge was an homage to the emblems of the 1976 Summer Olympics and Expo 67.
+As part of the rebranding, the club unveiled a new badge and colours.
+The club's new official colours were marketed as "Impact Black", "Ice Grey", and "Sacré Bleu".
+The badge predominantly featured four letter M's and eight arrows pointing to its centre, the elements combining to resemble a stylized snowflake.
+Creators stated that the new badge was a tribute to the emblems of the 1976 Summer Olympics and Expo 67.

-The rebranding was poorly received by large portions of the fanbase, local media, former Impact players and especially the club's main supporter groups, most notably the Ultras who published a letter and a petition requesting the club go back to its previous name.
+The rebranding was poorly received by the club's main supporter group, the Ultras, who published a letter and a petition requesting the club go back to its previous name.
 In February 2021, supporters protested the rebranding in front of Saputo Stadium.
 During the protest, the stadium entrance sign featuring the new badge was vandalized by covering the new badge with black paint.
 One individual was arrested.

 In May 2022, amidst declining ticket sales, continued discontent and pressure from fans and media alike, the club unveiled a new badge and announced that it would take effect for the 2023 season, with the club shortening the name to simply CF Montréal.
-The new badge features a return to the clubs traditional colours with blue being predominant, and centered around a stylised fleur de lys, which the club has used as a symbol since 2002.
+The new badge features a return to the club's traditional colours with blue being predominant, and centred around a stylized fleur-de-lis, which the club has used as a symbol since 2002.